 So, what’s out there to make running your Etsy business a digital dream?
 And where do you start?

-In this guide on Etsy integration for a simplified business, we’ll cover:
+In this guide on Etsy integration for a simplified business:

 Ready?
 Let’s integrate.

 When the Nokia 6110 was released in 1997, many considered its built-in edition of the arcade game Snake the first example of a “mobile application”.

 But the idea of apps and app stores could be traced back to Steve Jobs in 1984.
 He compared it to a record store, but instead of music, software that consumers could download straight to their phones.
 This was 23 years before the first iPhone dropped and 24 years before the Apple App Store actually launched.